feelssexy/rp/README.md

 funzies fact: i probably won't really maintain it

+> message me on discord (fs#4646) or telegram (https://t.me/ACraft84)... i'm probably bored enough to answer you

 ### reasons why i should probably not fill gh servers with this junk

 It basically